macvaz/modern-data-stack/README.md

   - HMS (Hive MetaStore): v3.1.3
 ```

-## Other open-source big data products to consider

-Since the open-source big data ecosystem is vivid, this stack is always evolving.
-At least, in this repo the most promising projects are considered:
+Since the open-source big data ecosystem is vivid, this modern-data-stack is always evolving.
+Currently, only the above projects are integrated but in a near future,  other complementary and promising projects will be considered to be integrated like:

 ```bash
   - OpenMetadata (data catalog)